MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 To authorize members of a group, the Azure Rights Management service can use any type of group in Azure AD that has an email address.
 This is often referred to as a mail-enabled group.

-For example, you can use mail-enabled security group, a distribution group, and an Office 365 group.
+For example, you can use a mail-enabled security group, a distribution group, and an Office 365 group.

 ## Azure Rights Management requirements for users